-No. Only those minors that go into "hot" areas; they are participants.
+No. Only minors that enter "hot" areas; they are participants (drivers, passengers, workers, etc.).
 If a minor takes a ride with a competitor or is old enough to safely fill a worker position, a minor waiver as discussed previously should be presented.
-Children under 12, except Junior drivers, are not permitted in "hot" areas per the Solo Rules section 1.3.2.0; therefore, a minor waiver is not necessary.
+Children under 12, except Junior drivers, are NOT permitted in "hot" areas per Solo® Rules section 1.3.2.0; therefore, a minor waiver is NOT necessary.